Hate Crime Network

 How to Apply

-The article will be judged by a panel of reviewers and the prize – £100 worth of Palgrave books – will be awarded at the BSC Conference, 2-5 July 2019, University of Lincoln.
+The article will be judged by a panel of reviewers and the prize – £100 worth of Palgrave books – will be awarded at the BSC Conference.
 We look forward to receiving your submissions.

 Membership is open to anyone with an interest in the field of hate crime.